 There are numerous protected open space areas that can be accessed along the way.
 Skyline Boulevard is also a favorite for Mountain Bikers and offers trails of all sizes.

-It is truly another one of those free and fun things to do in San Jose.
+It is truly another one of those free and fun things to do in California.

 27. Computer History Museum